Back to blog

 So, after the first lockdown during the pandemic, when my home became my entire world, I decided to test those boundaries myself.

 I began small — just five plants on one balcony and three in a narrow flower bed on the other.
 That was it.
 No grand garden plan, no Instagram-worthy vision.
-Just a quiet experiment to see whether I could bring even a little of that living, breathing quality into my compact 2BHK in Mumbai.
+Just a quiet experiment.

 What happened next surprised even me.

 Those eight plants slowly multiplied.
-Most of them are herbs and other edible or usable plants — ones that not only look beautiful but actually contribute to my daily well-being.
-Over time, the collection grew, filling the balconies and then spilling indoors onto shelves, hanging planters, windowsills, and every available surface.
-Today, I live with well over a hundred plant companions, both indoors and outdoors, in the same small "matchbox-like" Mumbai apartment.
+Most of them are herbs and other edible or usable plants.
+Over time, the collection grew — first filling the balconies, then spilling indoors onto shelves, hanging planters, windowsills, and every available surface.
+Today, I live with well over a hundred plant companions, both indoors and outdoors, in the same small Mumbai apartment.

 Living with them has been one of the most profound teachers of my life.